onpointtech/agency-portal-v2/README.md

 ## Coding Standards
 ### Architecture
-- [ ] (Unfinished) More info to be taken and summarized from the angular style guide
+- [ ] (Unfinished) More info may be taken and summarized from the angular style guide

 https://angular.io/guide/styleguide